aave-dao/gho-origin/docs/remote-facilitator.md

 [On Ethereum]

-1. An `OwnableFacilitator` contract is deployed to represent the minting strategy on the remote chain.
+1. An `GhoDirectFacilitator` contract is deployed to represent the minting strategy on the remote chain.
 It is granted the `Facilitator` role on the Ethereum `GhoToken` contract, with a defined bucket capacity X.
-2. An amount X of GHO is minted via the `OwnableFacilitator` and bridged to the remote chain (typically via `CCIP`).
+2. An amount X of GHO is minted via the `GhoDirectFacilitator` and bridged to the remote chain (typically via `CCIP`).

 [On the Remote Chain]